 The Athletic Department participates in the State of Wisconsin's Risk Management Fund.
 It is the general policy of the State not to purchase commercial insurance for the risks of losses to which it is exposed.
-Instead, the State believes it is more economical to manage its risks internally and set aside assets for claim settlement in its Risk Management Fund.
+Instead, the State manages its risks internally and sets aside assets for claim settlement in its Risk Management Fund.
 The fund services most claims for risk of loss to which the State is exposed, including damage to State owned property, liability for property damages and injuries to third parties, and worker's compensation.